justnelling/Wayfinder/README.md

 ### Real-time crawling

 Exa AI's LiveCrawl will give the most updated crawl version, because otherwise Exa uses cached versions of webpages: https://docs.exa.ai/reference/should-we-use-livecrawl

+### Build the user's profile more invasively / profoundly

+by scraping their social media, asking them what other interests might bisect with this current lifequest, their life history, etc.

+### Git version tracking of the user's progress

+and the ability to fork to different paths